octobercms/docs/3.x/extend/database/query.md

 ## Where Clauses

-#### Simple where clauses

 To add `where` clauses to the query, use the `where` method on a query builder instance.
 The most basic call to `where` requires three arguments.
 The first argument is the name of the column.
 The second argument is an operator, which can be any of the database's supported operators.
 The third argument is the value to evaluate against the column.

-For example, here is a query that verifies the value of the "votes" column is equal to 100:
+For example, here is a query that verifies the value of the "votes" column is equal to 100.

 ```php
 $users = Db::table('users')->where('votes', '=', 100)->get();
 ```

-For convenience, if you simply want to verify that a column is equal to a given value, you may pass the value directly as the second argument to the `where` method:
+For convenience, if you simply want to verify that a column is equal to a given value, you may pass the value directly as the second argument to the `where` method.

 ```php
 $users = Db::table('users')->where('votes', 100)->get();
 ```

-Of course, you may use a variety of other operators when writing a `where` clause:
+You may use a variety of other operators when writing a `where` clause, for example, greater than `>`, doesn't equal `<>` and `like`.

 ```php
 $users = Db::table('users')